Documentation Index

 - Reduced L1 support workload

-- Configure guardrails for appropriate content
+- Configure guardrails for appropriate content.

-- Connect agent in CRM App
+- Connect the agent in the CRM App.

-- Automation: Communication request → Agent drafts message → Human review → Send
+- Automation: Communication request → Agent drafts message → Human review → Send.

 - Consistent brand voice